 Peyton Barber is currently slated to be Tampa's starting running back.
 That could change with Ronald Jones on the roster, but Jones has some off-field concerns that could prevent him from being the starter.
 Barber, meanwhile, has worked very hard this offseason, turning what he called "excess fat" into "lean muscle."
 Given that Jones could be Tampa's top back, he's a steal at the end of the draft.

 Danny Amendola has a 14th-round ADP, yet the Miami Herald's Armando Salguero, one of the top NFL team reporters, said that "Ryan Tannehill to Amendola will be a thing," and he predicted that Amendola will catch 80 passes.
 Amendola has a dubious injury track record, but he should be productive if healthy.

 Rishard Matthews, WR, Titans.
 ADP: 14.03.

 Rishard Matthews is Marcus Mariota's favorite receiver.
 Perhaps that'll change with Corey Davis entering his second season as a pro, but Matthews will see plenty of targets in 2018, especially with Eric Decker no longer on the team.

-I didn't like the Paul Richardson signing very much, but this ADP seems pretty ridiculous.
-Richardson is arguably the Redskins' best receiver, yet he can be obtained in the 14th round?
+I didn't like the Paul Richardson signing very much, but his lack of ADP seems pretty ridiculous.
+Richardson is arguably the Redskins' best receiver, yet he can be obtained past the 14th round?
 How does that make any sense?
 Washington paid Richardson $40 million this offseason, so the coaching staff will have to try to get the former Seahawk to do at least something.

 George Kittle had some strong performances as a rookie, and I like his potential with Jimmy Garoppolo now that he'll have some experience.
-Kittle has a chance to be a top-10 fantasy tight end, so I love the value at his 12th-round ADP.
+Kittle has a chance to be a top-10 fantasy tight end, so I love the value at his late 10th-round ADP.